-“I am dead to the Law” does not mean either that the Law is dead or that I have no responsibility to obey the Law.
+“I am dead to the Law” does not mean that the Law is dead, nor does it mean that I have no responsibility to obey the Law.
 It means “I am dead as far as the Law is concerned.”
 The Law requires sinners to be executed, but in the believer’s case, since Christ is executed on our behalf, the death sentence has already been executed: justice is preserved in the court of God while the believer is set free.

 15We who are Jews by nature, and not sinners of the Gentiles, 16Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.
 17But if, while we seek to be justified by Christ, we ourselves also are found sinners, is therefore Christ the minister of sin?
 God forbid.
 18For if I build again the things which I destroyed, I make myself a transgressor.

 The immediate context, particularly verse 16, suggests that Paul is addressing legalism, the idea that justification, or being declared perfectly righteous before God, can be attained merely by human effort and obedience.
 Paul is clearly stating that justification is by faith and not by works; justification does not come by our effort and obedience.
 We can’t get there from here merely by trying our best.